Monthly ETF Commentary

 -

 HPF continues to balance exposure to large-cap energy names with a covered call strategy to generate income.
-The ETF will be rebalanced and reconstituted in October.
+The ETF was rebalanced in October with current holdings satisfying the ETF criteria.

 Outlook | Oil markets face macro and supply-side instability | HPF retains quality energy names aligned with long-term capital discipline and yield strength.